sheldonxsun/Rainbow2024P2/README.md

 Blue
 Indigo
 Violet
-and a cute little Kitty Cat
+and a cute little Kitty Cat and Puppy